 In October 1995, right after my PhD defence, I joined the Mathematics and Statistics Department at Boston University (BU) where I spent two academic years as a postdoctoral researcher.
 Even though winter 1995 was one of the coldest winters in Boston in the XX century, I got on well there and the people there were very kind to me and to my family!
 Financial support for this came from the Spanish Ministry of Science and Education.
 In Boston I met Bob Devaney, who introduced me to complex dynamics.
 I also met Ziggy Nitecki (who kindly agreed to share with me a nice problem on structural stability) at Tufts University.

 At the end of my contract I returned to Barcelona where I found a permanent position in the Unit of Economic Analysis (UFAE), at the UAB, where I taught microeconomics and industrial organisation at the business school in Sabadell.
-Finally, in February 2003, I got a permanent position in the Department de Matemàtica Aplicada i Anàlisi (MAIA) at the Universitat de Barcelona (UB), although during the academic years 2008-09, 2009-10, 2010-11, I was on three years’ leave from the UB in the Department d'Inginyeria Informàtica i Matemàtiques (DEIM) at the Universitat Rovira i Virgili (URV), Sescelades Campus, in Tarragona.
-Since September 2011 I am teaching again at MAIA.
+Finally, in February 2003, I got a permanent position in the (old) Department de Matemàtica Aplicada i Anàlisi at the Universitat de Barcelona (UB), although during the academic years 2008-09, 2009-10, 2010-11, I was on three years’ leave from the UB in the Department d'Inginyeria Informàtica i Matemàtiques (DEIM) at the Universitat Rovira i Virgili (URV), Sescelades Campus, in Tarragona.
+Since September 2011 I am teaching again at UB, but now at the new Departament de Matemàtiques i Informàtica.
+In February 2019 (one month before the COVID19 pandemic) I got a Full Professor position.

 My work in mathematics is strongly linked to two dynamical systems groups in Barcelona: the GSD-UAB and the GSD-UB-UPC where people work on discrete and continuous dynamical systems generated by the iteration of functions or differential equations, respectively.
-In any event, over the last few years my work has been focussed in Holomorphic Dynamics and we have built a research group on this topic (with Núria Fagella and Toni Garijo).
+In any event, over the last few years my work has been focussed in Holomorphic Dynamics and we have built a research group on this topic (with Núria Fagella, Toni Garijo and Jordi Canela).
 We study discrete dynamical system generated by the iterates of a holomorphic function in the complex plane.
-Since some years ago we have been organising a small seminar at the Universitat de Barcelona.
-Taking all this into account I guess Barcelona is an attractive place to do research in dynamical systems.
-See BGS-MATH.
+Since some years ago we have been organising a small seminar at the Universitat de Barcelona and every two years (since 2005) we organize the Topics in Complex Dynamics school, a reference meeting of the area of holomorphic dynamics.
+See also BGS-MATH (a joint adventure of the catalan mathematical comunity) as well as CRM (the Centre de Recerca Matemàtica), IMUB (Institut de Matemàtiques de la Universitat de Barcelona) and IMTech (Institute of Mathematics of UPC-Barcelona Tech).
+In summary I guess Barcelona is an attractive place to do research in mathematics and, specifically, dynamical systems.

 In November 2014 I was elected (for four years) as President of the Catalan Mathematical Society (SCM).
-The exectuive committe is formed by Enric Ventura (Universitat Politècnica de Catalunya) as Vice President, Iolanda Guevara (secondary school teacher) as Assistant Vice President, Natalia Castellana (Universitat Aitònoma de Barcelona) as Treasurer and Albert Ruiz (Universitat Aitònoma de Barcelona) as Secretary.
+The exectuive committe was formed by Enric Ventura (Universitat Politècnica de Catalunya) as Vice President, Iolanda Guevara (secondary school teacher) as Assistant Vice President, Natalia Castellana (Universitat Autònoma de Barcelona) as Treasurer, and Albert Ruiz (Universitat Autònoma de Barcelona) as Secretary.
+I finished my turn on February 2019.

 Once a month my wife and I join our friends POPS (pops, in Catalan, means Octopus but the second meaning here is a private stuff...) where we discuss about our role as Christians in the world.